Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

  __.src, .sub, .sim, and .con list files must use relative paths__ to the files to be included in the project.

- __.ext list file must use an absoute path__.
-To use the firmware CI this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.
+ __.ext list file must use an absolute path__.
+ To use the firmware Continuous Integration this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.

 More information on the list file can be found in the dedicated [list files](../02-Maintainer-Manual/08-List-files.md) section.

 ### Adding a new IP
 If you want to add a new IP core, please create it in out of context mode and save the .xci file (and only that one!) it in the repository in *repo*/*IP*/*ip_name*/*ip_name*.xci.
-Yes, the name of the folder must be the same as the xci file.
+Please note that the name of the folder must be the same as the xci file.
 Now you can add the .xci normally to any source list file in the list folder of your project.

 #### IP initialization files (.coe)